Fifth All–Russian Congress of Soviets: July 9–10

 The third meeting began on July 9 at 14:30 under the chairmanship of Sverdlov.
 The first to speak was Trotsky with a report on the events that had just happened in Moscow, sharply condemning the actions of the Left Socialist Revolutionaries and declaring: "This party killed itself on the days of July 6 and 7 forever".
 The party of the Left Socialist Revolutionaries, its fate and the attitude of the Bolsheviks towards the Left Socialist Revolutionaries were one of the main subjects of discussion, sharply negative assessments were expressed.
 The congress decided to exclude from the Soviets the Left Socialist Revolutionaries who supported the political line of the Central Committee of their party, and leave opportunities for cooperation for those organizations of the Left Socialist Revolutionaries that would "disown" their Central Committee.
 In addition to this issue, the food issue was again raised at the third session.
 At the end of the day, Ivan Teodorovich read out a resolution from the Bolsheviks on the fight against hunger, which was adopted.

 The fourth meeting began at 15:15 on July 10 under the chairmanship of Varlaam Avanesov.
 The following were heard:1.
 Report of the Credentials Committee (speaker Vladimir Maksimovsky);2.
 Avanesov's proposal to annul the resolution on roll–call voting;3.
 Trotsky's report on the organization of the Red Army.

-The Congress adopted the Constitution of the Russian Socialist Federative Soviet Republic of 1918.
+The Congress adopted the Constitution of the Russian Soviet Federative Socialist Republic of 1918.
 The Congress officially approved the idea of using "mass terror" against the opponents of Soviet power.